KushalBKusram/DeskPiPicoMateExploration/README.md

 1. Create a `lib` directory on `CIRCUITPY`.
 2. Copy `neopixel.py` into that directory.
 3. Copy `code.py` in `CIRCUITPY` and now head to Mu Editor, click on `Ctrl + D` to reload the program.

+### Project 2 - Button

+1. Copy `code.py` in `CIRCUITPY` and now head to Mu Editor, click on `Ctrl + D` to reload the program.
+2. Press the button on the board and observe the result on the terminal.

+### Project 3 - Rotary Encoder

+1. Copy `code.py` in `CIRCUITPY` and now head to Mu Editor, click on `Ctrl + D` to reload the program.
+2. Rotate the know either clockwise or counterclockwise, and try pressing down on the knob.

+### Project 4 - Buzzer